dajale423/error_pathology/README.md

-# SAE Pathology
+# Sensitive Directions

-This codebase is used to explore the errors of SAEs to better understand what it may be missing out on.
+This codebase is used to explore the sensitive directions in GPT2-small.
+Please email me (dajale423@gmail.com) if you are interested in replicating some of my experiments.

 ## Set Up